An interest rate rise is good news for savers, who could in time see better returns on their cash.

 It’s bad news for borrowers though, because it means the interest charges on debt may rise.

-The rate rise provides a good opportunity to review your finances to see what you can do to save money, whatever your situation.
+A rate rise provides a good opportunity to review your finances to see what you can do to save money, whatever your situation.

 Here’s how the news can affect your finances: